mayel/dataverse-old/README.md

 Run `composer install` to get PHP libraries / dependencies

-Import the MySQL DB dump (or just create a DB and the tables will be created for you)
+Import the SQL DB dump (or just create a DB and the tables will be created for you)

 Copy `config/secrets.sample.php` to `custom/secrets.php` and enter DB details, along with other options (such as Mandrill details for email notifications).